Carbon Capture Technology: How It Works & Why It Matters

 • Transportation and storage: $10–$20 per ton

-• Costs are expected to decline as more infrastructure and standardized CO₂ transport networks are developed.
+Costs are expected to decline with standardized CO₂ transport networks and modular infrastructure.

 Energy and Infrastructure Requirements